JuliaBernon/data-mining-project/README.md

 **Step2 - Generate the data**

+This step aim to create all the files needed for the execution of questions 1, 2, and 3.

-All the following mentionned JSON files should appear into *data* directory
+All the following mentionned JSON files should appear into `./data/` directory

 ```sh
 # on Linux or WSL